-This Connect:Direct HP NonStop function can reduce disk I/O overhead.
-It is used when the Connect:Direct HP NonStop node is the destination.
-With FASTLOAD, Connect:Direct HP NonStop passes data through SPI to FUP to load into a destination data file.
+This Sterling Connect:Direct for HP NonStop function can reduce disk I/O overhead.
+It is used when the Sterling Connect:Direct for HP NonStop node is the destination.
+With FASTLOAD, Sterling Connect:Direct for HP NonStop passes data through SPI to FUP to load into a destination data file.
 The feature is particularly useful for key-sequenced files, but it is also supported for entry-sequenced and relative record files.